Polycythemia Vera

 Results of the clinical trial demonstrated that more patients receiving Jakafi achieved the combined goal of hematocrit (HCT) control plus white blood cell (WBC) count and platelet count within goal ranges compared with other standard therapies.
 After approximately 8 months of therapy:

-Graphic of two circles – one is 24% vs the other circle showing 8%.
-24% of patients in the group that received Jakafi achieved HCT control and had WBC and platelet counts within goal ranges compared with 8% of patients who received other therapies.
+Graphic of two circles—one is 24% vs the other circle showing 8%.
+Twenty-four percent of patients in the group that received Jakafi achieved HCT control and had white blood cell (WBC) and platelet counts within goal ranges compared with 8% of patients who received other therapies.

 24% (26 of 110) of patients in the group receiving Jakafi achieved HCT control and had WBC and platelet counts within goal ranges compared with 8% (9 of 112) of patients who received other therapies